BlacksilverConsulting/OS8/README.md

 ![Image](/images/04-RootPassword1.png)

-Enter the same strong password in both fields, and uncheck the **Lock root account** option.
+Enter the same strong password in both fields.
 Then click the Done button in the upper-left-corner to return to the installation summary.

 ![Image](/images/06-InstallMenu2.png)